fitbez/socialMomsies/README.md

 ### Usage Instructions

-1. Clone the repository on github
+1. Clone the repository on GitHub
 2. Make sure MondoDB, Node.js and NPM are installed
 3. Run `mongod` in the background
 4. install dependencies from the `socialMomsies` directory `npm install`